guardian/node-riffraff-artifact/README.md

 **This project is DEPRECATED and you should use https://github.com/guardian/actions-riff-raff/ instead.
-Note, if you are still using Teamcity you should stick with this project for now.**
+Note, if you are still using Teamcity you should stick with this project, but we recommend migrating to Github Actions.**

 This module takes artifacts and uploads them to riff-raff for deployment.